-Now that I’ve shared that enlightening salad tid-bit, I’m very excited to share another healthy salad dressing idea!
+Now that I’ve shared that enlightening salad tid-bit, I’m very excited to share another healthy homemade salad dressing idea!

 Rhonda sent me a wonderful Ranch Dressing Mix recipe!!
 I used to use Simply Organic brand because I trust it more than other brands.
 But now, thanks to Rhonda, I can make a super healthy (and much, much less expensive) Ranch Dressing any time I need to!

 Ranch Dressing Mix

 - 1 teaspoon garlic powder

 - Mix together and store in an air tight container.

 - For dressing: Mix 2 Tablespoons dry mix with 1 cup mayonnaise and 1 cup buttermilk or sour cream.